kmlawson/global-times-plural-places-mo5151/seminars.md

 Michael Peter Smith and Luis Eduardo Guarnizo, Transnationalism from Below (Transaction Publishers, 1998)

-* Week 8 surgery session with Steve
+* Week 8 surgery session with Steve but will take place from 12:00-13:00 this week

 ### Week 9 - Networks - Steve